Wavespeed selection and interstitial gap formation in an acid-mediated cancer invasion model: Model and numerical PDE simulations

-To further explore the possible behaviour of the system \eqref{eqs:PDEs}, we run simulations and estimate travelling wave speeds for a much wider range of parameter values and initial conditions.
+To further demonstrate the possible behaviour of the system \eqref{eqs:PDEs}, we run simulations and estimate travelling wave speeds for a much wider range of parameter values and initial conditions.
 For compactly supported $u_0(x)$, we estimate the wave speed for values of $\gamma$ ranging from $0.1$ to $10^6$, and for values $v_0 \in \{ 0.25, 0.5, 0.75 \}$.
 These estimated wave speeds are plotted in Fig.~\ref{fig:waveSpeedComparison}, and will be used to validate the predictions made from the direct computation of travelling wave solutions in the next section.
-The most notable property of these speeds is that for sufficiently small $\gamma$, the wave speed is given by $c=2(1-v_0)$ independent of $\gamma$, while for sufficiently large $\gamma$, the wave speed becomes dependent on $\gamma$.
+The most notable property of these speeds is that for sufficiently small $\gamma$, the wave speed is independent of $\gamma$, while for sufficiently large $\gamma$, the wave speed becomes dependent on $\gamma$.
 The point of transition between these behaviours depends on $v_0$, but in all cases, as $\gamma\to\infty$, the speed $c$ approaches $2$ from below.

-We test the effect of initial condition of $u$ by calculating the wave speed for $\gamma \in [0.1, 10^6]$, fixed $v_0 = 0.5$, and exponentially decaying initial conditions $u_0 = \e^{-ax}$ for $a \in \{0.5, 0.325, 0.25\}$.
+Finally, we further test the effect of initial condition of $u$ by calculating the wave speed for $\gamma \in [0.1, 10^6]$, fixed $v_0 = 0.5$, and exponentially decaying initial conditions $u_0 = \e^{-ax}$ for $a \in \{0.5, 0.325, 0.25\}$.
 These wave speeds are plotted in Fig.~\ref{fig:waveSpeedvsIC}.
-These results show that for sufficiently small $a$ and $\gamma$, the wave speed is given by the formula \eqref{eq:waveSpeedOnIC}.
-Furthermore, for a fixed $a$ sufficiently small such that the wave speed $c$ is greater than 2, that is

-the wave speed is given by \eqref{eq:waveSpeedOnIC} for any $\gamma$.
-The value $a = 0.25$ shown in Fig.~\ref{fig:waveSpeedvsIC} satisfies this condition.
-On the other hand, if $a < a^*$, for sufficiently large $\gamma$ the wave speed is the same as the $\gamma$-dependent wave speed of the compactly supported initial condition.
+These results show that for sufficiently small $a$ and $\gamma$, the wave speed is again independent of $\gamma$.
+Furthermore, for a fixed $a$ sufficiently small such that the wave speed $c$ is greater than 2, for example $a=0.25$ shown in Fig.~\ref{fig:waveSpeedvsIC}, the wave speed is independent of $\gamma$ over all $\gamma$.
+On the other hand, if $a$ is sufficiently large such that the speed is less than $2$, for sufficiently large $\gamma$ the wave speed is the same as the $\gamma$-dependent wave speed of the compactly supported initial condition.
 Equivalently, for a fixed $\gamma$, as $a$ is increased, the wave speed is ultimately limited by the corresponding wave speed of the compactly supported initial condition of the same value of $\gamma$.
-In the next section we explain this phenomenon via the calculation of travelling wave solutions in phase space.
+These phenomena will also be explained by the travelling wave analysis in the next section.